hannesdelbeke/brain/UK stock option tax.md

 You pay 45% income tax on $31,254.2 = $14k

 spent so far $17,7k + 14k tax = $31,7k
+you also pay National Insurance on this.
+2%

 ## no IPO
 loss $31,700 = £25k
 ## IPO